 The following is a link to an article by Jim Newheiser who is now head of the counseling program at Reformed Theological Seminary.
 It is entitled Helping Churches to do a Better Job Handling Cases of Abuse.
 Read it for yourself at the link.

 I have criticized Newheiser before for his abuser-enabling teachings on this subject.
 In this article, written just last September, he makes statements that might lead people to think he is a real ally to abuse victims.
 Be assured that he is not.
 “Biblical Counselors” work from a foundation theology that is unbiblical and erroneous.
 These people always attribute sin and blame and guilt to most anyone they counsel, including abuse victims.
 In addition, Newheiser continues to deny that divorce is the right approach to marriage to an abuser.
-He even accuses the victim of “hardening her heart” if she decides to do so and in connection with that accusation it is quite plain that he is accusing ministries such as A Cry for Justice of enabling victims to “harden their hearts” rather than remaining married to the abuser.
+He even accuses the victim of “hardening her heart” if she decides to do so and in connection with that accusation it is quite plain that he is accusing ministries such as Light for Dark Times and Unholy Charade of enabling victims to “harden their hearts” rather than remaining married to the abuser.

 Just check out some of these quotes from Newheiser’s article and you can see for yourself what I mean.
 The first quote is how the article opens and the reader will think, “alright, he’s finally getting it.”
 But it’s not to be.

 Sadly, I have been witness to a discouraging pattern in local churches as they handle cases involving abuse.
 It begins as church leaders are made aware of a situation in which a husband is acting abusively towards his wife, and it has been going on for quite some time.
 The abuse may include any or all of the following: coercion, threats, outbursts of anger, or some degree of physical force.
 Typically, church leaders get involved late in the situation because the victim is in fear of reporting her abuser, or perhaps thinks she is somehow to blame for his actions.